What you need to know about comparing breakdown insurance

 Does breakdown insurance cover me or my vehicle?

-The short answer is – it’s up to you.
-Breakdown insurance can be applied to you or to your vehicle.
+Breakdown insurance can be applied to you or to your vehicle, it’s up to you.

 With this option, you’ll be covered in any vehicle that meets the policy specifications, and you can claim whether you’re the driver or a passenger.
 You can also extend this kind of cover to people who live at the same address, usually up to a limit of four people.